-Ask any Goldendoodle owner or prospective owner what traits they look for or like in a Goldendoodle and you’re sure to find shedding high on their list.
-In fact, one of the reasons why Goldendoodles are so popular is because of their low-shedding coat.
 Shedding refers to the process in which dogs lose old or damaged hair.
-The amount and frequency of hair that is shed depends on the dog’s health and breed.
-Overall, the Goldendoodle sheds less than most dogs.
+The amount and frequency of hair that is shed depend on the dog’s health and breed.
+By comparison, the Goldendoodle sheds less than most dog breeds.

 Then you have furnishings.
 Furnishings refer to the bushy eyebrows and moustache that characterise Poodles.
 Golden Retrievers don’t have furnishings.
 The third trait is shedding.
 There is an actual shedding gene that breeders can test for.